-What is the Witness Stones Project about?
+What is the Witness Stones Project?

-Should not they be remembered?
+Shouldn’t they be remembered?

 If the Stolpersteine project was started as a way to remember the victims of the Holocaust, doesn’t your project take away from that project by changing the subject or focus?

-Before we started the Witness Stone project, we corresponded with the project leaders in Germany and let them know what our plans are in the United States.
+Before we started the Witness Stone Project, we corresponded with the project leaders in Germany and let them know what our plans are in the United States.
 They saw no conflict of interest and wished us good luck.

-We feel that there is no overlap but there are similarities.
+We feel that there is no overlap, but there are similarities.
 Approximately 6 million Jews were murdered in the Holocaust and 4-6 million African slaves died in the Trans-Atlantic slave trade even before they arrived in the New World.
 Both peoples were forcibly taken from their homes.
 Both groups were singled out and identified by race.

 What will the stones tell us about the enslaved persons and who will decide what the stones say?